ciao-group/coupled-sim-ciao/README.md

 These applications are essential for managing the headset and configuring the mixed reality settings.

 ### Steam and SteamVR

 1. Install Steam and SteamVR.
    SteamVR is necessary for utilizing the base stations, which enable motion tracking.
 Follow the internal instructions for installation and setup.

 ### Further tracking solutions
-Motion and Hand Tracking can also be done with the Inside-Out-Tracking feauture of Varjo XR-3 (which is still in Beta).
-For this go in Varjo Base to `System`, and enable `Inside-Out-Tracking with Varjo (Beta)`.
+Motion and Hand Tracking can also be done with the Inside-Out-Tracking feauture of Varjo XR-3 (which is still in Beta). <br> For this go in Varjo Base to `System`, and enable `Inside-Out-Tracking with Varjo (Beta)`.

 ### Hardware Connections

-1. Connect the Varjo XR-3 headset to your PC, ensuring you use the correct HDMI ports or adapters specified for your hardware configuration.
+1. Connect the Varjo XR-3 headset to your PC7Laptop with the included connector, ensuring you use the correct ports or adapters specified for your hardware configuration.

 ### Varjo and Unity integration
-More info is to be found on the [Varjo developer page](https://developer.varjo.com/docs/get-started/get-started).
-Make sure to check all Menu Elements, as navigation on Varjo page isn't very clear.
+More info is to be found on the [Varjo developer page](https://developer.varjo.com/docs/get-started/get-started).<br> Make sure to check all Menu Elements, as navigation on Varjo page isn't very clear.

 ## Unity Project Configuration

 ### Varjo SDK installation

-### Varjo Plugin Integration

-1. In your Unity project, navigate to `Project Settings > XR Plug-in Management` and select Varjo as the Plug-in Provider.
-This step is crucial for enabling Varjo-specific features within Unity.

-### Camera Setup for Mixed Reality
+Follow the instructions on [Varjo page](https://developer.varjo.com/docs/unity-xr-sdk/getting-started-with-varjo-xr-plugin-for-unity) if Varjo SDK is not already pre-installed or corrupted in the project.
+You need to install [git](https://git-scm.com/downloads) for it to work.

+Follow all the steps on Varjo Page until the segment about Converting the Main Camera to an XR-Rig.<br>

+#### !Deviation from Varjo Tutorial!
+A one-click conversion of our scene is **not possible**, because we have multiple cameras in the scene.
+The cameras in question are the cameras rendering the GUI at the start, and also the Rear Mirrors in the car. <br>
+Here is a detailed instruction how to setup an XR-Rig for Varjo XR-3 when having multiple cameras in the scene:

-1. Locate the `DrivableCommonObject` in your Unity scene.
-This object will serve as the basis for integrating the real car model with the virtual driving environment.
+1. in Unity ➡️ (located at left bottom) `Project` ➡️ `Assets` ➡️ Assets ➡️ Locate the `DrivableCommonObject` using search function.
+This object is the car model.
+It is the modified to  integrating the real car model with the virtual car in the virtual driving environment.

-2. Manually insert an `XR Origin` component into the `Drivers Logic`.
-Due to the presence of multiple main cameras in the scene, an automated conversion is not feasible.
+2. Under `DrivableCommonObject`, navigate to `Driver Logic`, open it up, manually insert an `XR Origin` component by clicking `Right Click` on the mouse ➡️ `XR` ➡️ `XR Origin(Mobile AR)`.

+3. Place `XR Origin`-Element under `CameraCounter` in `DriverLogic`.

+4. Place existing `Main Camera` and its children under the `XR Origin`.
+This step makes the Main Camera an XR Origin camera

+### Head Tracking Configuration
-3. Under the component responsible for aligning the camera with the car (name to be specified later), add the XR Origin.
-Then, make the existing Main Camera a child of the XR Origin.
-This setup allows the camera to move in sync with the car.
+Now we after placing the Main Camera as a child of XR Origin, we need to implement the head tracking functionality, allowing us to look around and move in the scene.

-### Motion Tracking Configuration
+1. Click on `Main Camera`, scroll down and click `Add Component`.
+Search for `Tracked Pose Driver` specifically.
+NOT `Tracked Pose Driver (Input System)`.
+As Device choose `Generic XR Device`.
+As Pose Source choose `Head` or `Center Eye - HMD Reference`.

+Initially, we set it to track only the rotation.
+The reason being, that the Inside-Out-Tracking from the Varjo headset didn't allow for really precise and repeatable starting position calculation, because each time the starting point in real world was defined after calibration.
-1. For head motion tracking, select a component (name to be specified later) and configure it to track a Generic XR Device.
-Initially, set it to track only the rotation.
-Position tracking may need to be added later, especially once the real car model is integrated, to ensure the virtual and real-world align accurately.
+Position tracking will be added once the real car model is integrated, to ensure the virtual and real-world align accurately.
+This will be done using the SteamVR Basestation 2.0.

 2. Adjustments to the camera's position relative to the floor may be necessary to match the real-world setup.

 ### Scripting for Camera Management